Master of Public Policy (M.P.P.)

 LAW 513California Lobbying & Politics2

-Public and Non-Profit Leadership - 6 Units
+Non-Profit and Social Capacity Management - 6 Units

 Complete 6 or more units from among these courses